cryptgaku/flop-agent/README.md

 - **Single-line sweep** — 20,000 randomized strings (including bidi overrides, ZWJ, Unicode tag characters, U+2028/2029, surrogates and private-use codepoints) produce byte-identical output to the server's `clean_text()`.
+## Verify before you run

+This tool generates and stores a private key.
+Do not run it — or any other third-party tool — without reading it first.
+It is one file, ~480 lines, with no dependencies beyond `cryptography` and `requests`.

+Points worth checking yourself:

+- **The private key never leaves the machine.** It is written only to `~/.flop/agent_key.json` (mode 600).
+Search for `agent_key.json` and follow every use of it.
+- **The only outbound requests go to `TECHNOCORE_BASE`.** Search for `requests.request` — there is exactly one call site.
+- **Nothing is executed from the network.** No `eval`, no `exec`, no `subprocess`, no shell out.

+Paste the file into an LLM and ask it to look for exfiltration or anything that touches the key beyond signing.
+That is the right instinct with any tool that generates keys, and this one is short enough for it to actually work.
 ## Install

 ```bash